FarronF/limerick-council-meetings/meetings/2019/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 3rd April 2019.md

 On the proposal of Councillor Galvin, seconded by Councillor Scanlan, it was agreed to allocate

-€2,000 to Abbeyfeale Christmas Lights.---
+€2,000 to Abbeyfeale Christmas Lights.
+---
 4

 On the proposal of Councillor Galvin, seconded by Councillor Scanlan, it was agreed to allocate